merzak7/check-weather/README.md

-- Preview the app here: https://red1code.github.io/check-weather/
+- You can review the app here: https://red1code.github.io/check-weather/

 # Description

 A simple web app to check the weather in any city in the world.
-Just enter the name of the city in text box, and enter "Check" button.
+Just enter the name of the city in the text box, and enter "Check Weather" button.

-It was built with HTML, CSS and vanilla Javascript.
+Built with HTML, CSS and vanilla Javascript.